varya/ds-breakfast-01-2021/index.md

 For those who are not from Finland or Estonia, Elisa is our local telecommunication operator and content provider with a long history and dozens of digital products which are offered under the same brand.

-It's a huge product which includes several UI libraries.
+Elisa Design System a huge product which includes several UI libraries.
 Some libraries are in React but there is also a plain HTML/CSS library which still needs a lot of automations and technological support.

 Besides, there is a large UI kit in Sketch.